-(iii) In the case of a respondent who is a State of Oregon employee but not a Legislative Branch employee, to the Legislative Administrator and the
+(iii) In the case of a respondent who is a State of Oregon employee but not a Legislative Branch employee, to the Legislative Administrator and the respondent's agency director.

 (iv) In the case of a respondent who is a lobbyist, employee of a contractor or member of the public, to the Legislative Administrator.